Compare quotes from multiple verified Greenwich plumbers

 Higher-risk premises such as restaurants, laboratories and sites handling chemicals typically require enhanced backflow protection based on fluid category classification.
 Commercial work requires knowledge of these regulations — this sits outside standard domestic plumbing scope.

 Commercial kitchen plumbing.
 Grease trap installation and maintenance, commercial dishwasher and steamer connections, waste management under Building Regulations.
+In Blackheath village restaurants and Woolwich hospitality venues, grease management is an ongoing operational requirement for commercial kitchens.

-In Blackheath village restaurants and Woolwich hospitality venues, grease trap compliance is a persistent operational requirement.
-Thames Water can take enforcement action against businesses that discharge grease or fat in quantities likely to damage the sewer — a correctly sized and maintained grease trap is the primary protection against this.
+Thames Water can take enforcement action against businesses that discharge grease or fat in quantities likely to damage the sewer — a correctly sized and maintained grease trap is a primary protection against this.

 HMO and block plumbing.
 Legionella risk assessment and control, TMV installation and servicing, communal system maintenance and reactive repairs across Thamesmead, Abbey Wood and Plumstead where HMO density is high.